 “During the lifetime of great revolutionaries, the oppressing classes constantly hounded them, received their theories with the most savage malice, the most furious hatred, and the most unscrupulous campaigns of lies and slander.
 After their deaths, attempts are made to convert them into harmless icons, to canonize them…” – Lenin, State and Revolution

 Two years ago, we commemorated the 50th anniversary of the assassination of the Illinois chapter deputy chairman of the Black Panther Party (BPP), Fred Hampton, and Peoria, Illinois chapter member Mark Clark by the director of the Federal Bureau of Investigations (F.B.I.)
-J. Edgar Hoover, Chicago Police, and Chicago F.B.I. office’s Racial Matters Squad.
+J. Edgar Hoover, Chicago Police, and the Chicago F.B.I. office’s Racial Matters Squad.

 Fred Hampton (Daniel Kaluuya) and William O’Neal (LaKeith Stanfield) in Judas and the Black Messiah